wookiecooking/norrin-silversearcher/README.md

 > A bash script to find a list of strings in a directory of source code.

-This script is just sugar / wrapper around silver searcher, but enhancements  / functionality is incouraged.
+This bash script is sugar / wrapper around [The Silver Searcher](https://github.com/ggreer/the_silver_searcher)

 ## Use Cases